reubenscratton/oaknut/docs/guides/1_principles.md

 is a strong case for a new language that translates to C++...).

+#### C++ usage
+Oaknut uses a subset of C++11 in order to minimise the learning curve for those coming from other languages and platforms.
+If you don't know a vtable from a r-value reference, `it doesn't matter`.
+The general aim is for application code to look reasonably close to what the equivalent code would have been in Java or Obj-C or Swift, rather than be impenetrable blobs of pure C++.

+Therefore Oaknut has little use of templates beyond a few indispensable STL containers (`map`, `set`, and so on), it avoids multiple inheritance, operator overloading, RTTI, 'friend', 'mutable', traits, metaprogramming, etc. Without wishing to generate controversy I personally dislike source code that is harder to read than the machine code it compiles to.

 ## Conventions and departures from 'standard' C++

 NB: These notes are purely explanatory.
 Oaknut does not seek to mandate